I had a dream. A dream of spring. A dream of tulip fields in bloom below trees green with new

 In those pictures, there were no people.

 We run through the biggest crowd behind the gate and dive among trees towards the smaller paths.

 There are slightly less people there.
 Slowly I am starting to perceive the beauty of this place.

-Wherever you look you can fest your eyes on a different interesting view.
-Colours, shapes, gigantic
+Wherever you look you can feast your eyes on a different interesting view.
+Colors, shapes, gigantic

-patterns from cheerfully coloured flowers.
-Daffodils, hyacinths, crocuses and of course tulips, tulips
+patterns from cheerfully colored flowers.
+Daffodils, hyacinths, crocuses, and of course tulips, tulips

 all over the place.
 Even if we are not here on our own, as I was naively imagining, it is still beautiful.